marc310/cookie-consent/README.md

 # Let's Get Started

-Optional ways, using local file or include script using CDN to get the latest and updated version
+Optional ways, using local file or include script using CDN to get the latest and updated version the core script will generate this file don't need setup this file on header just setup on Config.Cookies.preferences we have two new variables can be set as useJsCDN: true/false and useCssCDN: true/false,
 CDN: https://cdn.jsdelivr.net/gh/marc310/cookie-consent@main/assets/js/cookies.core.js

-include also the css file https://cdn.jsdelivr.net/gh/marc310/cookie-consent@main/assets/css/cookies.css
+the core script will include also the css file https://cdn.jsdelivr.net/gh/marc310/cookie-consent@main/assets/css/cookies.css don't need setup this

 set preferences creating an javascript object on script tag before the core script